 In 1979, Soviet forces invaded Afghanistan, starting the Soviet-Afghan War.

-From 1985 onwards, Mikhail Gorbachev introduced the policies of glasnost (openness) and perestroika (restructuring).
+From 1985 onwards, Mikhail Gorbachev introduced the policies of glasnost and perestroika.

 In May 1988, the Soviets started to withdraw from Afghanistan.

-In June 1991, Boris Yeltsin was elected President of the Russian SFSR.
+In June 1991, Boris Yeltsin became the first directly elected President in Russian history.

 In August 1991, a coup d'état attempt by members of Gorbachev's government led to the end of the Communist Party of the Soviet Union.

-On 25 December 1991, the Soviet Union dissolved, and fourteen other post-Soviet states emerged.
+On December 25, 1991, following the dissolution of the Soviet Union, fourteen other post-Soviet states emerged.

-In 1991, the Russian SFSR emerged from the dissolution of the Soviet Union as the Russian Federation and adopted a new constitution.
+In 1991, the Russian SFSR emerged from the dissolution of the Soviet Union as the Russian Federation.

 Prior to 1991, the Soviet economy was the world's second-largest, but during its final years, it went into a crisis.

-In 1992, most consumer price controls were eliminated in Russia, causing extreme inflation.
+In 1992, most consumer price controls were eliminated, causing extreme inflation and significantly devaluing the rouble.

 In late 1993, tensions between Yeltsin and the Russian parliament culminated in a constitutional crisis which ended violently.

-On 31 December 1999, President Yeltsin unexpectedly resigned, handing the post to Vladimir Putin.
+On December 31, 1999, President Yeltsin resigned, handing the post to Vladimir Putin.

-In 2000, Vladimir Putin established the federal districts of Russia to enhance central government control over the federal subjects.
-Initially, there were seven districts, but currently, there are eight, each led by a presidential envoy.
+In 2000, Vladimir Putin established the federal districts of Russia to facilitate central government control over the federal subjects.

 In 2002, Grigori Perelman was offered the first ever Clay Millennium Prize Problems Award for his final proof of the Poincaré conjecture.